 How to eat: Use your hand or a knife to remove its skin and separate the segment to eat.
 Please throw the seed while consuming.

-10. Tamarind
+6. Tamarind

-Tamarind is an indispensable name in this brown fruits list.
+Tamarind is an indispensable name in this brown fruit list.
 This well-known food is a native fruit in Africa.
 Furthermore, the cultivation of tamarind is widespread in India, Malaysia, Central America, and South America.

 The feature that makes it appear on this list is the reddish-brown shell.
 It will be dry and crispy when tamarind is ripe.
 This fruit contains a lot of antioxidants and anticancer properties.
 Also, it is suitable for your heart health.